pocc/pre-commit-hooks/README.md

 `clang-tidy` and `oclint` both expect a
 [compilation database](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
-Default behavior for these hooks is to have
-`-- -DCMAKE_EXPORT_COMPILE_COMMANDS=ON` passed in.
-To preempt this option (and have these tools searchg for a compilation database), pass in hook arg `-use-comp-db`.
+Both hooks will ignore the error for not having one.

 ## Testing

-To run the tests and verify `clang-format`, `clang-tidy`, and `oclint` are working as expected on your system, use `pytest tests/test.py`.
+To run the tests and verify `clang-format`, `clang-tidy`, and `oclint` are working as expected on your system, use `pytest tests/test.py --runslow`.